310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
-Oh yes, this is a godsend.
-I also saw Kanata-san walking around selling them, but whenever I asked for one he wouldn’t sell me any for some reason.
+Oh yeah, this is a godsend.
+I also saw Kanata-san walking around selling them, but whenever I asked for one, he wouldn’t sell me aaany for some reason.

 And I thought I’d be pushing it *too* far if I were to go and buy a ticket from the aquarium myself.

-But if you’re going to give me some, then I can now go there with the excuse that it’s where I was fated to be.
+But if you’re gonna give me one, theeen I can now go there with the excuse that it’s where I was fated to be.
 {% endbubble %}

 {% bubble Rei %}
 *Kukuku,* what’s this?
 Does Shinkai-kun hate you?

-He has been much more social and friendly lately; has he not sold you a ticket despite this?
+He has been much more social and friendly lately, yet he will not sell you a ticket despite this?
 {% endbubble %}

 {% bubble Madara %}
-Hm~ Actually, maybe I’m the only one he rejects now… Maybe he thinks I have some kind of ulterior motive…
+Mm~ Actually, maybe the reason I’m the only one he rejects has some special motive to it…

-Or, well, maybe he thinks I’m annoying, so he just simply hates me.
+But, well… maybe he just thinks I’m annoying, so that’s why he hates me.
 {% endbubble %}

 {% bubble Rei %}